trevormil/Stock-Pattern-Analyzer/README.md

 # stock-data-bot
-This program uses AutoIt to manually import daily stock data from Fidelity Active Trader Pro.
+This program uses AutoIt to manually import daily stock data from Fidelity Active Trader Pro and analyzes it within Java.
+Finally, it exports all patterns and alysis into an Excel Spreadsheet.

 Execution of the Program: